 For those not covered by 2022 COVID-19 Supplemental Paid Sick Leave:

-According to the California Department of Industrial Relations, if you work as an employee in California for at least 30 days in a year, you are probably covered, whether you are a full-time, part-time or temporary worker.
-California’s paid sick leave law gives workers sick time that can be used to:
+According to What are my paid sick leave options from the California Department of Industrial Relations, if you work as an employee in California for at least 30 days in a year, full-time, part-time and temporary workers are probably covered by California’s Paid Sick Leave.
+This paid sick leave law can be used to:

-- To seek medical diagnosis, treatment or preventative care
+- Seek medical diagnosis, treatment or preventative care.

-- To care for a family member who is ill or needs medical diagnosis, treatment or preventative care
+- Care for a family member who is ill or needs medical diagnosis, treatment or preventative care.

 You can earn one hour of paid leave for every 30 hours worked.
 The sick leave that your employer is required to provide is limited to 24 hours or three days per year, whichever is more.